sarcophagus-org/sarcophagus-v2-specs/system-requirements-specification.md

     - The javascript implementation of [libp2p](https://libp2p.io) will be used to implement the p2p network
     - Any communication that happens between embalmers->archaeologists or archaeologists->archaeologists will take place over libp2p.
     - This will allow for simpler setup of the archaeologist service, since no http server or domain will be required
+4. A web application could be added for archaeologists:
+   - Allow archaeologist connect their wallet (with their archaeologist service private key)
+   - View their sarcophagi with associated stats (resurrection time, fees accrued, etc)
+   - View their NFTs / mint NFT for a sarcophagus

 ###### p2p peer discovery: